 Madewell makes the perfect jeans to wear on a casual Friday.
 They are known to fit in all the right places, with comfort and fashion-conscious details, like a clean cuff that gives you the perfect pants-to-shoe ratio (yes that’s a thing).
 A cool, more casual younger brother to J.Crew, Madewell lives above faster fashion but below the premium price point.
 The solid collection of denim does not overwhelm the shopper and is perfect for all your day-to-day relaxed activities.

 Perfect for: The happy-hour-goer that exclusively wore American Eagle jeans in high school.
 He cares about looking polished, not stuffy.

-When you’re wearing Duer jeans, you’ll forget your wearing jeans, trust us.
+When you’re wearing Duer jeans, you’ll forget you’re wearing jeans, trust us.
 They are that good.
-Duer is known to make style conscious work essentials that feel like performance activewear.
+Duer is known to make style-conscious work essentials that feel like performance activewear.
 They have water-repellant denim, stretchy fabric comfortable enough to run in, and jeans with sweat-wicking properties.
 This brand is made for the “doer,” as its jeans can literally take you from the office to a rigorous hike.